Skip to main content

 Ryan E Frazer, Ph.D.

-I am an isotope geochemist interested in applying high-precision measurements of radiogenic isotopes such as Sr, Nd, and Pb to a variety of problems in igneous petrology, tectonics, and the stratigraphic record.
+I am an isotope geochemist interested in using high-precision measurements of radiogenic isotopes such as Sr, Nd, and Pb to answer questions in igneous petrology, economic geology, tectonics, and the stratigraphic record.

-Prior to joining the USGS, I spent three years working in the Bowring Isotope Laboratory at MIT.
-There, I primarily performed U-Pb zircon CA-ID-TIMS analyses to 1) understand chronostratigraphy of the Permian-Triassic Karoo Basin of South Africa; 2) determine the timing of magmatism and deformation in the Scottish Caledonides, and 3) unravel the magmatic history of the early Paleozoic Rye Complex of New Hampshire and Maine.
-Prior to that, I completed my M.S. and Ph.D. at UNC–Chapel Hill, studying the rates and sources of magmatism in the central Sierra Nevada, CA and the Grizzly Peak magmatic system, CO, particularly with respect to the links between plutonic and volcanic rocks, supervolcano eruptions, and the tectonic history of magmatic arcs.
+Prior to joining the USGS I worked in the Bowring Isotope Laboratory at MIT, where I applied U-Pb zircon CA-ID-TIMS geochronology to various projects, including the chronostratigraphy of the Permian-Triassic Karoo Basin of South Africa and the timing of magmatism and deformation in the Scottish Caledonides.
+Prior to that, I completed my Ph.D. and M.S. at UNC–Chapel Hill, studying the rates and sources of magmatism in the central Sierra Nevada, CA and the Grizzly Peak magmatic system, CO, particularly with respect to the links between plutonic and volcanic rocks, supervolcano eruptions, and the tectonic history of magmatic arcs.
 I first became interested in the geology and geochemistry of the Sierra Nevada through undergraduate research at Pomona College.

 Was this page helpful?